-- The change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change. - Any reduction in lease payments affects only payments originally due on or before 30 June 2021 - There is no substantive change to other terms and conditions of the lease.
+- The change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change. - Any reduction in lease payments affects only payments originally due on or before 30 September 2021 - There is no substantive change to other terms and conditions of the lease.

-A lessee will apply the amendment for annual reporting periods beginning on or after 1 June 2020.
+A lessee will apply the amendment for annual reporting periods beginning on or after 1 September 2020.
 Early application of the amendments is permitted.

-The amendments are not applicable for the Group and did not have an impact on the financial position or performance of the Group.
+The amendments did not have a significant impact on the financial position or performance of the Group.